vkostyukov/logy/README.md

-logy - is a DSL-based Java logging librarys
+logy - is a DSL-based Java logging library.